 An account of City excesses during the 1980's.
-A combination of lifestyle porn (who wouldn't like the idea of grabbing a Concord flight to head to the US office on a whim) wrapped up in the narrative of a tragedy.
+A mix of of lifestyle porn--who wouldn't like the idea of grabbing a Concord flight to head to the US office on a whim--wrapped up in a traditional tragedy narrative.

 A benchmark against which 'tough' expeditions should be measured.

 An excellent account of an epic polar exploration.

 A beautifully written book.
 Körner writes about practical applications of maths, and reading it is like sitting next to a really interesting, smart person at a dinner.
 A must read.